 Few today would argue that Vosshall made a poor choice, though she herself may occasionally have had cause to regret it.
 She began her career working with a far more tractable insect: Drosophila melanogaster, the common fruit fly, whose genetics have been subject to research and manipulation for over a century.
 In this obliging model animal, Vosshall made important discoveries about the neuroscience of olfaction, a topic she has also explored among humans.

-Previously, mosquito researchers had relied primarily on observational and behavioral experiments to investigate such phenomena: slathering a chemical on a volunteer’s arm to see if it would repel the animals, for instance, or laying out some nice, warm blood with and without CO2 present to see if it would entice them.
-But Vosshall wanted to create genetically modified mosquitoes that lacked specific traits such as a proper sense of smell or the ability to sense CO2 to determine precisely how those traits help Aedes find us—and whether selectively knocking them out might be enough to throw them off our scent.
+Previously, mosquito researchers had relied primarily on observational and behavioral experiments to investigate such phenomena: slathering a chemical on a volunteer’s arm to see if it would repel the animals, for instance, or laying out some nice, warm blood with and without CO2 present to see if it would entice the bloodthirsty pests.
+But Vosshall wanted to create genetically modified mosquitoes that lacked specific traits, such as a proper sense of smell or the ability to sense CO2, to determine precisely how those traits help Aedes find us—and whether selectively knocking them out might be enough to throw them off our scent.

 Toward that end, the lab pioneered a set of techniques for genetically engineering mosquitoes in the lab, adapting tools such as the powerful genome editor CRISPR for use on Aedes.
 Although the process took several years, Vosshall and her team were eventually able to run experiments that had simply not been possible before: creating mutant mosquitoes that didn’t prefer humans to other warm-blooded animals, for example, or that could not detect CO2.